 Event details from The Center for Fiction’s website:

 Designed for young writers, ages 9-12, these writing workshops will focus on fostering creativity in a fun, encouraging environment.
-Each session breaks down a different branch of horror and will include writing sprints, interactive discussions of story structure and common tropes, and opportunities to share and review our work.
+Each session examines a different slice of genre fiction and will include writing sprints, interactive discussions of story structure and common tropes, and opportunities to share and review our work.
 Parents are encouraged to register for individual sessions based on their child’s interests or for multiple sessions at a discount.